Everything You’ll Ever Need to Know About Website Footers

 Getting to the Bottom of Website Footers

 You’ve made it.
 You’re all the way down here at the edge of the article.
 So we’ll reward you with a peek at our footer (see it down there?).
 Now show us yours — or at least tell us about it!
 We want to know what tricks you’ve employed to help your footer convert better.
 Have you had good luck with a specific form, tool, or widget?
-Share in the comments below!
+Join the DreamHost community and start the conversation!

 — Reporting by Louis Beaudreau